streamingfast/substreams/docs/developers-guide/sink-targets/custom-sink-js.md

 const MODULE = "map_block_meta" // Name of the Substreams Module to run
 ```

 2. Use the `fetchSubstream` method from the library to download the Substreams.
-Then, the `createRegistry` function creates the Protobuf definitions from the package.
+Then, the `createRegistry` function creates the Protobuf definitions from the package:

 ```javascript
 const fetchPackage = async () => {